cityofaustin/atd-airflow/README.md

 # DTS Airflow stack

-This stack is used to run DTS ETL processes and the production instance is deployed on `atd-data03`.
+This stack is used to run DTS ETL processes and the production instance is deployed on `atd-data03` at `/usr/airflow/atd-airflow`.
 Local development is available, and instructions are below.

 The stack is composed of: